dmehra/dmehra.github.io/_posts/2017-05-14-testers-digest-15-failure-injection.md

 ---
+title: "Tester's Digest #15: Failure Injection"
-description: Today's theme is failure injection testing, prominently featuring Netflix who gave the world ChaosMonkey.
+excerpt: Today's theme is failure injection testing, prominently featuring Netflix who gave the world ChaosMonkey.
 In the off-topic section you will find a few fun email bugs.
 ---

 TESTER'S DIGEST